master5o1/bbPress-Post-Toolbar/readme.txt

 = 0.7.0 =

+* Made images be anchored to their image file also.
+As requested in [this topic](http://master5o1.com/topic/image-hyperlinks/) on my forum.
 * Built custom CSS ability.
 Uses the default toolbar.css if there is not custom CSS available.
 Custom CSS replaces toolbar.css and is run before the default/extended button css.
 * Custom button ordering.
 Drag and drop using jQuery's Sortable.